nasa/cumulus-docs/docs/deployment.md

 **Edit the  `<daac>-deploy/app/config.yml` file **

-The various configuration sections are described below with a sample `config.yml` at the end.
+The various configuration sections are described below with a sample `config.yml` at the end:

 -----